ohhi-vn/super_cache/README.md

 ## Introduce

-This is a auto scale & distriubted (in the future) cache library for Elixir.
+This is a auto scale & distributed (in the future) cache library for Elixir.
 The library use Ets table for storage data.

 ## Design